The 'Oprah 2020' story isn't going away. Trump just made sure of it

 Notably, "CBS This Morning" didn't mention Trump's tweet on Monday morning, while its rival morning shows did.

-Trump's tweet marks s official turn against Winfrey.
+Trump's tweet marks an official turn against Winfrey.
 In the past he has called her a friend and said "I love Oprah."

 Now he's calling her "very insecure."